huawei-noah/Pretrained-Language-Model/JABER-PyTorch/README.md

       d.
 Create a file named `JABER-PyTorch/raw_datasets/mq2q.dev.tsv` where each line contains one sample as follow: `lbl\tquestion_1\tquestion_2\n` (See the toy file `JABER-PyTorch/raw_datasets/toy.mq2q.dev.tsv`)

+## Download Model

+* The model weights are expected to be made publicly available by the end of January 2022.

 ## Process Data